masaeedu/init-haskell/README.md

 Your editor can use `haskell-language-server` to get language server analysis.

+Note: the Cabal file must exist for this to work (so you need to generate it by running `hpack`).

 You can invoke the following in a terminal to get live error info:

 ```